 What is the line level in audio?
 Line level is the standard voltage level at which audio signals are transmitted between various pieces of audio equipment, such as mixers, amplifiers, and recording devices.

-Alright, so let’s get into the nitty-gritty of line level, my friends.
 Line level is the voltage standard for audio signals that flow between your audio gear, like mixers, audio interfaces, and synthesizers.
-It’s kind of like the secret language your equipment uses to communicate with each other.
-There are two main line-level standards to know about:
+It’s a relatively high-level signal that drives a line input, as opposed to a lower-level microphone or instrument signal.
+There are two main line levels:

 A beginner’s encounter with line level